jkomoros/boardgame/TUTORIAL.md

 Again, you almost never generate MoveTypeConfigs yourself, but rather use `auto.Config()` from the `moves/auto` package.
 See the package doc of `moves/auto` to learn more about how to use it.

+### Phases and TreeEnums

+In many cases your game has a straightforward progression of phases, and a normal Enum (described above) will do.
+But in other cases, there's a complex progression of phases, some of which might be nested within one another.
+For example, maybe during Normal play the game can enter a special sub-phase where every other player needs to play cards to try to counter a move the primary player made.

+These sub-phases can be finicky to do, and in many cases it's easiest to model them as a phase in themselves, and rely on normal ordered move phase machinery.

+To accomplish this use case (and others), the enum package introduces the notion of a TreeEnum.
+A TreeEnum is like a normal Enum, except that it also encodes information about how the various values parent into one another to form a tree.
+You can learn more about how a TreeEnum works in the package doc for the enum package.

+The whole library (including the moves sub-package) will interpret PhaseEnums that also happen to be TreeEnums specially.
+They'll make sure, for example, that the delegate.CurrentPhase() is never in a non-leaf node phase.
+Also, moves.Base().Legal() will interpret a move that applies in a certain phase to also be legal any time delegate.CurrentPhase returns a value that is a child of that phase.

 ### Configs

 Games can often take different configurations.
 For example, a deck-based card game might be playable with an expansion pack of cards mixed in.